jean-pierreBoth/multistochgrad/README.md

 The data files can be downloaded from [MNIST](http://yann.lecun.com/exdb/mnist).

 The logistic regression, with 10 classes,  is tested with the 3 algorithms and some comments are provided, comparing the results.
-Times are obtained by launching twice the example to avoid the compilation time of the first pass.

-Run times are those obtained on a 4 hyperthreaded i7-cores laptop at 2.7Ghz.
+Run times are obtained on a i9-13900HX (32 threads).
+We give wall clock time and cpu times spent in minimizer.

 ### SCSG logistic regression